omilab/historical_press/OCR_Pipeline/readme.md

 ### stage 1 - Legacy format to Transkribus format converter
 This script allows the user to convert directories from the legacy format into the PAGE.XML files that can be uploaded later into Transkribus or used in another way.

-INPUT DIRECTORY STRUCTURE:
+#####INPUT DIRECTORY STRUCTURE:
 For proper system operation, make sure your input folder is a Newspaper folder with the following structure:
   * TOC.xml file
   * a document folder that includes:
   *  PDF of the newspaper issue
   *  A Folder for every  page in the issue that includes:
-  *   - PgXXX.xml (where XXX is the page number; this file include a strcuctural inforamtion about this page)
+     - PgXXX.xml (where XXX is the page number; this file include a strcuctural inforamtion about this page)
-  *   - ArYYY.xml for every article in this page (where YYY is the article number like that appears in the PgXXX.xml file; this file include a strcuctural inforamtion about this article)
+     - ArYYY.xml for every article in this page (where YYY is the article number like that appears in the PgXXX.xml file; this file include a strcuctural inforamtion about this article)
-  *   - AdYYY.xml for every advertisement in this page (where YYY is the advertisement number like that appears in the PgXXX.xml file; this file include a strcuctural inforamtion about this advertisement)
+     - AdYYY.xml for every advertisement in this page (where YYY is the advertisement number like that appears in the PgXXX.xml file; this file include a strcuctural inforamtion about this advertisement)
-  *   - Img folder that includes images of all the objects in the page together and alone.
+     - Img folder that includes images of all the objects in the page together and alone.

 For a demo, you may use the directory "resources_for_tests" which is included in the repo.